danbev/learning-assembly/arm/README.md

                                             |     0x0000803: 0xaa
                                             +---→ 0x0000804: 0x00
 ```
-Notice that after the instruction compoletes r1 has now been incremented.
+Notice that after the instruction completes r1 has now been incremented.

 ```assembly
   r1, [r0, #4]!